brandonroberts/blog/content/pages/about.md

 </div>

 <p class="bio">
-  I'm a Developer Advocate at <a href="https://nrwl.io" target="_blank">Nrwl</a>, focused on community engagement, content creation, and collaboration using the Nx open source suite of developer tools.
-I enjoy learning new things, helping other developers solve problems, and contributing to open source.
-I am a <a target="_blank" href="https://google-developers.appspot.com/community/experts/directory/profile/profile-brandon_roberts">GDE</a>, technical writer, and also a maintainer of the <a href="https://ngrx.io" target="_blank">NgRx</a> project, building high-quality, reactive libraries for <a href="https://angular.io" target="_blank">Angular</a>.
+  Brandon is a Developer Advocate, focused on community engagement, content creation, and collaboration.
+He enjoys learning new things, helping other developers be successful, speaking at conferences, and contributing to open source.
+He is a <a target="_blank" href="https://google-developers.appspot.com/community/experts/directory/profile/profile-brandon_roberts">GDE</a>, technical writer, and a maintainer of the <a href="https://ngrx.io" target="_blank">NgRx</a> project building libraries for reactive <a href="https://angular.io" target="_blank">Angular</a> applications.
 </p>

 </div>